awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-request-identification.md

 # Using AWS CloudTrail to Identify Amazon S3 Requests<a name="cloudtrail-request-identification"></a>

 Amazon S3 lets you identify requests using an AWS CloudTrail event log\.
-AWS CloudTrail is the preferred way of identifying Amazon S3 requests, but if you are using Amazon S3 server access logs, see [](using-s3-access-logs-to-idenitfy-requests.md)\.
+AWS CloudTrail is the preferred way of identifying Amazon S3 requests, but if you are using Amazon S3 server access logs, see [ Using Amazon S3 Access Logs to Identify Requests](using-s3-access-logs-to-identify-requests.md)\.

 **Topics**
 + [How CloudTrail Captures Requests Made to Amazon S3](#cloudtrail-logging-s3-requests)